snagaraj0/Hi-C/README.md

 python SingleSpark.py Full_path_to_sam_directory Memory_to_Executor(in GB) Driver_Memory(in GB) Max_cores_for_process Mapper_specific_options

-See sample run.sh file for an example.
+See sample singlespark.sh file for an example.

-2) Run "chmod +x run.sh" to give permissions
+2) Run "chmod +x singlespark.sh" to give permissions

-3) Run ./run.sh to run Spark as an interactive process or run "nohup ./run.sh" to run Spark as a background process.
+3) Run ./singlespark.sh to run Spark as an interactive process or run "nohup ./singlespark.sh" to run Spark as a background process.

 4) Go into your local output directory and run ``` cat * > combined_sam_file ``` to combine the blocks into a single file.